OreOliciouZ/MotD.md/Empyrion.md

 * Ability to use the donators chat and voice chat, which is visible only for donators

-* Ability to write in the re-game-chat, which is the ingame chat
+* Ability to write in the game-chat, which is the ingame chat

 * A special "Thank You" position in the donators-list Discord channel for everyone to see